wsr1998/MELA_galaxy_total_mass_estimator/trained-model/readme.txt

 The trained model is available in the Google drive.
-Please download it and save the model in this file.
+Please download it and save the model in this file folder.